ishanpranav/rebus/Design.md

 - _passive_ stance, requiring it to take no action upon intercepting an enemy, or a
 - _defensive_ stance, requiring it to initiate a conflict upon intercepting an enemy.
 ## Conflict
-If a player\' spacecraft enters a region containing only passive enemy spacecraft, the player may order their spacecraft to undertake an _offensive_, initiating a conflict against the passive enemy.
+If a player\'s spacecraft enters a region containing only passive enemy spacecraft, the player may order their spacecraft to undertake an _offensive_, initiating a conflict against the passive enemy.

 During a conflict, the _player fleet_ includes all the player\'s spacecraft currently in the region of the conflict; all other spacecraft in the region unite into the _opposing_ fleet.
 Thus, the opposing fleet can include spacecraft controlled by several enemy players.